Introduction to quantum groups: 9c. Twisted extension

-We will come up with answers to all these questions, but we will do this slowly.
-One way of understanding the relation with $SO_3$ comes from noncommutative geometry considerations.
-We recall that, according to the general theory from section 1, each finite dimensional $C^*$-algebra $A$ can be written as $A=C(F)$, with $F$ being a ``finite quantum space''.
-We make the convention that each such space $F$ is endowed with its counting measure, corresponding to the canonical trace $tr:A\subset\mathcal L(A)\to\mathbb C$.
+As a first topic to be discussed, one way of understanding the relation with $SO_3$ comes from noncommutative geometry considerations.
+We recall that, according to the general theory from chapter 1, each finite dimensional $C^*$-algebra $A$ can be written as $A=C(F)$, with $F$ being a ``finite quantum space''.
+To be more precise, we have:

+\begin{definition} A finite quantum space $F$ is the abstract dual of a finite dimensional $C^*$-algebra $A$, according to the following formula:

+The number of elements of such a space is by definition the number $|F|=\dim A$.
+By decomposing the algebra $A$, we have a formula of the following type: